Finding and riding the bicycle built for you

-NEW YORK (Reuters) - As fuel prices soar and the weather warms, more adults are rediscovering bicycling as a way to get fit, get around, and rekindle that childhood joy of movement.
+NEW YORK As fuel prices soar and the weather warms, more adults are rediscovering bicycling as a way to get fit, get around, and rekindle that childhood joy of movement.

 "With the tough economy and gas prices rising, suddenly biking seems like this sensible, fun way to get fit," said Peter Flax, editor-in-chief of Bicycling magazine.
 "It's cheaper than joining a gym.
 And you can drive your car less."